in

 What is an Electric Heated Driveway?

-The most common type of radiant heating systems uses hot water to heat the tubes which heat the floor.
+The most common type of radiant heating system uses hot water to heat the tubes that heat the floor.
 However, there are also electric radiant systems.

-If you decide to install a electric radiant system under your driveway, what you now have is an electric heated driveway.
-The purpose of an electric heated driveway is no different from a radiant heat driveway.
-What is different is, that the heat is generated using electricity rather than hot water.
+If you decide to install an electric radiant system, what you now have is an electric heated driveway.
+The purpose of an electric heated system is no different from a radiant design.
+What is different is that the heat is generated using electricity rather than hot water.

-Instead having a series of pipes or tubing for hot water to flow through, an electric heated driveway has a network or mat of electric heating cable or wire running under the driveway surface.
+Instead of having a series of pipes or tubing for hot water to flow through, an electrically heated system has a network or mat of electric heating cable or wire running under the surface.
 The temperature of an electric heated driveway or floor is controlled by a thermostat.

-With an electric heated driveway, the electric heating cables radiate about 50 watts through every square feet of driveway.
-This melts the snow and ice off of your driveway and also helps to dry the surface.
+With an electric heated system, the heating cables radiate about 50 watts through every square foot of driveway.
+This melts the snow and ice off your drive and helps dry the surface.

 What is a Solar Heated Driveway?

 Solar power systems are dependent on the rays of the sun hitting them in order to generate power, right?
-Well, most solar-powered heated driveways also include a battery system.
+Well, most solar-powered heated systems also include a battery backup.
 The solar panels generate power when the sun shines and store it for future use.

 How Much Does a Heated Driveway Cost?